 What counts as a visitor?

-A visitor is a person who visits a blog or website, not an automated program, script, or search engine bot.
-It’s different from sessions because sessions could mean that an individual has visited more than once.
-Measuring visitors is a crucial way of understanding how well a project or campaign is doing.
-Although you need more context than the raw number of visitors, it’s usually positive to have more visitors.
+A visitor is a person who visits a blog or website, not an automated program, script or search engine bot.
+It differs from sessions because sessions could mean an individual has visited the website more than once.
+Measuring visitors is crucial to understanding how well a project or campaign is doing.
+Although you need more context than the raw number of visitors, having more visitors is usually positive.
 For many experts, a high number of visitors is a vanity metric.

-A vanity metric makes you look good, but it doesn’t paint the whole picture.
+A vanity metric that makes you look good doesn’t paint the whole picture.
 That being said, quality visitors are always welcomed.

-Based on these answers you now have a sizeable, but manageable to-do list.
-You’re now equipped with an updated vocabulary that will allow you to navigate the question What Are Data Analytics?
+Based on these answers, you now have a manageable to-do list.
+In addition, you’re now equipped with an updated vocabulary that will allow you to navigate the question What Are Data Analytics?